-This key introductory OU level 1 module provides an ideal introduction to the social sciences – psychology, social policy and criminology, geography and environment, politics and international studies, economics and sociology.
+This OU level 1 module provides an ideal introduction to the social sciences – psychology, social policy and criminology, geography and environment, politics and international studies, economics and sociology.
 You’ll explore a wide range of topics which shape the nature of contemporary UK society; from questions of identity, inequalities and differences to consumerism and environment, and issues of social order, disorder and governance.
 Using a blend of text, audio, video and online materials, you’ll be equipped with a range of skills for independent study and for your personal and working life.

 What you will study

 Introducing the social sciences provides an accessible and contemporary introduction to the social sciences and the questions and issues that social scientists investigate and explore.
-It is an ideal entry level module for a range of social science and related qualifications.
+It is an ideal entry-level module for a range of social science and related qualifications.

 The module begins with The Life and Times of the Street as a window into a range of social issues which social scientists are interested in exploring.
-In addition to providing the starting point for the three questions that form the teaching strands to this module, the street is regarded as a place that provokes questions and issues which you will return to at various points during your study.
+In addition to providing the starting point for the three questions that form the teaching strands to this module, the street is regarded as a place that provokes questions and issues which you'll return to at various points during your study.
 By exploring the street, this module aims to show you how social life is being made and remade in the contemporary UK.

 The three module-wide questions are:

-How do we know?
+- How do we know?
 This sets out how social scientists investigate and answer questions about society.

 This addresses questions about how people make and remake their lives but not in circumstances of their own choosing.
-Through a focus on consumerism and shopping, power and markets, you will explore how social lives are made and remade, how individuals’ identities and sense of self are shaped by their relationship with other people and with objects.
+Through a focus on consumerism and shopping, power and markets, you'll explore how social lives are made and remade, how individuals’ identities and sense of self are shaped by their relationship with other people and with objects.
 In addition, you will examine the constraints and opportunities that impact upon people’s ability to belong to a consumer society.

 The second strand is about the various ways that individuals and their social lives are made and remade through connections to, and disconnections from, other people and places, plus how they see themselves, see others and where they live.
-A key focus will be on the insights both psychologists and sociologists can bring to an examination of questions of identity in relation to personal and social lives, issues of class, gender, race and disability and issues around our connections to place and migration.
+A key focus will be on the insights both psychologists and sociologists can bring to an examination of questions of identity.
+This will be in relation to personal and social lives, issues of class, gender, race and disability and issues around our connections to place and migration.

 You will learn

-the nature of the social sciences and the ways they develop through a process of questions, arguments, evidence and evaluation
+- the nature of the social sciences and the ways they develop through a process of questions, arguments, evidence and evaluation

-some key issues and debates at the centre of life in the contemporary UK.
+- some key issues and debates at the centre of life in the contemporary UK.

 You’ll develop an awareness of a range of different disciplinary approaches in the social sciences and you will gain confidence and skills in:

-studying and accessing information from a range of sources
+- studying and accessing information from a range of sources

-reading, interpreting and evaluating evidence
+- reading, interpreting and evaluating evidence

-presenting and communicating ideas and information in a variety of formats
+- presenting and communicating ideas and information in a variety of formats

-managing your time
+- managing your time

-learning from feedback
+- learning from feedback

-reflecting on your own learning.
+- reflecting on your own learning.

 Two module text books, audio, video and online activities delivered via the module website.

-See our Skills for OU study website for further information about computing skills for study and educational deals for buying Microsoft Office software.
+Our Skills for OU study website has further information including computing skills for study, computer security, acquiring a computer and Microsoft software offers for students.